 Purchaser represents and warrants that the statements contained in this Article IV are true and correct as of the date hereof.
 Matters disclosed by Purchaser in the Purchaser Disclosure Schedule in reference to any section of this Agreement shall be deemed to be disclosed for all purposes under this Agreement to the extent it is reasonably apparent on its face that such disclosure is applicable for such other purposes.

 4.1 Organization and Valid Existence.
-Purchaser is a Nevada limited liability company duly formed, validly existing and in good standing under the Laws of the State of Nevada and has full power and authority to carry on its business as now conducted.
+Purchaser is a Nevada corporation duly formed, validly existing and in good standing under the Laws of the State of Nevada and has full power and authority to carry on its business as now conducted.

 4.2 Authorization.
 This Agreement is duly and validly executed and delivered by Purchaser and constitute, or will constitute, valid and binding agreements of Purchaser, enforceable against Purchaser in accordance with their respective terms, subject to the Enforceability Exceptions.
 Purchaser has all requisite power and authority to execute and deliver this Agreement, to carry out and perform its obligations hereunder and thereunder and to carry out and perform the transactions contemplated herein and therein.
 All requisite action on the part of Purchaser has been taken to authorize the execution and delivery of this Agreement.